PlaidCloud/website/content/en/docs/concepts/storage/projected-volumes.md

 {{< codenew file="pods/storage/projected-service-account-token.yaml" >}}

 The example Pod has a projected volume containing the injected service account token.
-This token can be used by a Pod's containers to access the Kubernetes API server.
+This token can be used by a Pod's containers to access the PlaidCloud API server.
 The `audience` field contains the intended audience of the token.
 A recipient of the token must identify itself with an identifier specified in the audience of the token, and otherwise should reject the token.
 This field